john9francis/radiation-modeling/project_plan.md

 - Maybe do a run called, “calibration” that decides the best locations for beams, and saves the settings for future runs.
 - Allow for the model to work on multiple body parts
 - Maybe the user provides a certain file containing the information about the body part and the tumor, and then the program constructs it into a 3D model.

+# Project Plan 3
+7/28

+- Phase 1: preparation and learning Geant4 (10 weeks)
+- Phase 2: Creating 1d-crt (10 weeks)
+- Phase 3: Creating 3d-crt (10 weeks)

+# Phase 2 in more detail:
+3 weeks developing G4 Brems
+- G4 Brems is a Geant4 Bremsstrahlung simulation.
+- The purpose of this is to accurately model how a linac machine works
+- We will shoot a 1 mm wide beam of electrons into a tungsten target and utilize bremsstrahlung physics to create an accurate photon beam.
+- This will accurately produce data on energy distribution of photons, and might be used in the final g43dcrt project.
+2 weeks researching

+3 weeks developing 1D-CRT
+- 1D-CRT is a version of 3D-CRT but with one beam instead of multiple
+- The purpose is to accurately model the effect of one beam on a patient
+- We will either use G4 Brems for our beam, or just use the energy distribution found in G4 Brems 2 weeks finishing up everything